 A “push” or other write-type operation requires “modify” access to the Software Item

-It is important to note that the access does not check the version that the Software Item is associated with.
-What this means is that if a user has read/modify access to the Software Item, then that user can read the whole repository AND make modifications across the repository, i.e. to all branches, including creating new branches and adding/removing tags etc. This is a limitation of the git system.
+It is important to note that the READ access does not check the version that the Software Item is associated with.
+What this means is that if a user has read access to the Software Item, then that user can read the whole repository, since “git clone” will always clone the entire repository.
+However, a MODIFY operation (i.e. a git push) WILL check that the data being pushed is to the branch identified by the “Version Address’ of the Software Item, and will disallow the operation otherwise.
+What that means is that from a workspace that has cloned the repository using a Software Item associated with Branch A, it is not possible to push data for any other branches.
+The read access approach is a limitation of the git system, since the entire repository gets cloned.
 This access may be implemented differently, and made more “strict” in the future when a DesignSync-based system is implemented.

 Tenant-based Access